Exploiting anticommutation in Hamiltonian simulation: Applications of anti-commutative cancellation

 \subsection{Modified Taylor series method reducing high order truncated errors}

-In the previous section, we showed how to tighten the error analysis of the Taylor series method using anti-commutative cancellation.
 Here in this section, we further present a refined Taylor series method that exploits anti-commutative cancellation and takes account of high order terms with negligible additional cost.
 We denote all the high order terms (more than $K-1$) as

 Here in the last line, we rewrite the terms $-iHt$ and $\sum_{j=2}^{\infty}\frac{(-itH)^{j}}{(K+j-1)!/K!}$ as $\sum_{l=1}^L{\alpha_l}(-i tH_l)$, $ \sum_{\vec{e}} \widetilde{\gamma_{\vec{e}}} H_{\vec{e}} $, respectively.
 Here $H_{\vec{e}}$ is the product of $H_l$ that remains after a certain canceling procedure which can be expressed as